A unified framework of transformations based on the Jordan-Wigner transformation: Background

-The mapped Hamiltonian can be written as the sum of Pauli strings:
+The mapped Hamiltonian can be written as the sum of Pauli strings,

-where $h_l$ is the coefficient and $P_i^\alpha \in \{X_i,Y_i,Z_i\}$ is the one-qubit Pauli operator acting on the $i$th qubit.
-It is direct to implement the evolution operator of Hamiltonian $e^{-iHt/\hbar}$ if there is only one term in the Hamiltonian, and the example circuit is depicted in Fig.~\ref{examplecircuit}~\cite{nielsen2002quantum}.
-The Hardmard and $R_X$ gates are applied to rotate the corresponding qubits into the $X$ and $Y$ basis, and CONT gates are used to compute the parity.
+where $h_l$ is the coefficient and $P_k \in \{X_k,Y_k,Z_k\}$ is the one-qubit Pauli operator acting on the $k$th qubit.
+If there is only one item in the Hamiltonian, we can implement the evolution operator of the Hamiltonian $e^{-iHt/\hbar}$ directly, and the example circuit is depicted in Fig.~\ref{examplecircuit}~\cite{nielsen2002quantum}.
+The Hardmard and $R_X$ gates are applied to rotate the corresponding qubits into the X and Y basis, and CONT gates are used to compute the parity.
 Then the single-qubit gate, $R_Z(\theta)$, is applied to rotate the state.
-After this, more CNOT gates are used to un-compute the parity, and finally, Hardmard and $R_X^\dagger$ gates are applied to change the corresponding qubits back to the $Z$ basis.
+After this, more CNOT gates are used to un-compute the parity, and finally, Hardmard and $R_X^\dagger$ gates are applied to change the corresponding qubits back to the Z basis.

-One may want to simulate it sequentially when the Hamiltonian has many terms.
-This is reasonable only on the condition that all terms mutually commute.
-However, the terms of Hamiltonian usually don't commute with each other, thus the Suzuki-Trotter approximation~\cite{trotter1959product,suzuki1992general} is usually used.
-The first order of Suzuki-Trotter formulae is
+One may want to simulate it sequentially when the Hamiltonian has more than one item.
+This is reasonable only in the condition that all items mutually commute.
+However, the items of a Hamiltonian usually do not commute with each other, and thus the Suzuki-Trotter approxmation~\cite{trotter1959product,suzuki1992general} is usually used.
+The first order of Suzuki-Trotter formulas is

-where $t$ is the evolution time, and $n$ is the number of simulation steps.
-We can simulate the evolution of Hamiltonian in a short time and repeat it enough steps.
+where $t$ is the evolution time, and $n$ is the number of simulation steps, which is named as the slice number.
+We can simulate the evolution of the Hamiltonian in a short time: $t/n$, and repeat it $n$ times.

+Here we can see that if the Pauli string is discontiguous, such as $X_0Y_1Z_2X_4$, it leads to CNOT gates (CNOT($q_2,q_4$)) acting on non-nearest neighboring qubits.
+However, if the two qubits are far from each other on the quantum device, it is difficult to implement the CNOT gate directly, and usually more SWAP gates are needed to swap the state on the target qubit to the qubit next to the control qubit.
+The number of SWAP gates is proportional to the distance between the two qubits on the quantum device.

+As shown in Fig.~\ref{chip}, the couplers only connect the nearest neighboring qubits.
+Thus, two-qubit gates cannot act on two non-nearest neighboring qubits directly.
+For instance, the CNOT(1,2) can be implemented on the Manila processor while the CNOT(1,3) can not act directly because there is no coupler connecting qubit 1 and qubit 3.
+The qubit configurations of the two processors can be viewed as $n$-dimensional lattices.
+For the sake of discussion, we assume that qubit configurations of quantum devices are $n$-dimensional lattices in this paper.